-The Authority issued an NOP (SCH No. 2009022083) on February 23, 2009, and the FRA published an NOI in the Federal Register on March 16, 2009, to begin the Tier 2 project-level environmental review process.
+The Authority issued a Notice of Preparation (NOP) (SCH No. 2008122079) on December 22, 2008, and the FRA published a Notice of Intent (NOI) in the Federal Register on December 29, 2008, to begin the Tier 2 project-level environmental review process.
+On January 8, 2009, the Authority issued a revised NOP clarifying that the comment period would end on March 6, 2009.
+A second revised NOP, issued on February 23, 2009, extended the comment period through April 6, 2009.
 The NOP and NOI stated the purpose of the project, the project limits, a description of alternatives to be considered, the need for agency input, potential environmental impacts of the project, points of contact for additional information, and the dates and locations of the scoping meetings.